Alazeya Plateau

 The Alazeya Plateau (Алазейское плоскогорье) is a mountain plateau in the Sakha Republic, Far Eastern Federal District, Russia.
 The area is named after river Alazeya, which has its source in the plateau.

 There are kigilyakhs in the Alazeya Plateau.
 The particularity of the kigilyakhs found in this location is that their lower part (corresponding to the legs) is thinner than the upper part.

 Geography

 The Alazeya Plateau is located in eastern Sakha Republic, between the Indigirka, Kolyma, Alazeya and Ozhogina rivers.
 The average height of the plateau surface is around 350 m.
 There are slightly higher tableland type elevations cutting across the plateau area; the highest point is a 954 m high unnamed summit.

-The plateau is limited by the Yana-Indigirka Lowland, including the Aby Lowland, to the west, with rivers Yana and Indigirka, the Ozhogina to the south, and the Kolyma Lowland with the Kolyma to the east and northeast.
+The plateau is limited by the Yana-Indigirka Lowland, including the Aby Lowland, to the west, with Yana and Indigirka rivers located there; the Ozhogina to the south; and the Kolyma Lowland, where the Kolyma flows, to the east and northeast.
 Besides the Alazeya, the Sededema and the Shangina also have their sources in the plateau.

 There are forests of larch in the lower areas and mountain tundra in the higher altitudes.